r3tex/nephilim/README.md

 ## Discussion

-- There seem to be very few people with cross-domain interest and knowledge in applied neural networks, computer architecture, meta-mathematics, and philosophy.

 - This project is the best that I could do with a single workstation in my spare time.
 Presumably, a team of dedicated researchers could set up a better experiment building on the theoretical musings detailed below.
+Right now I'm mentally exhausted want to play video games.

+- There seem to be very few people with cross-domain interest and knowledge in applied neural networks, computer architecture, meta-mathematics, and philosophy.

 - Python is a language for children and post-docs with no interest in computer science.
 It has ugly syntax, is absurdly slow, and it's ease of use compared to Julia, Lua, Go, or any other modern language, is highly questionable.
 Nearly all AI development in Python is actually done in an [intermediate languages](https://en.wikipedia.org/wiki/Intermediate_representation) such as JAX, further increasing complexity, and inference code is often reimplemented in C/C++ [[1](https://github.com/NVIDIA/TensorRT)][[2](https://github.com/ggerganov/llama.cpp)].
 Python is the bane of our existence.